Cauxi/CS50-psets2-caesar/README.md

 Encryption: The program shifts each alphabetical character in the plaintext by the number of positions specified by the key.
 Case Preservation: It keeps the case (upper or lower) of each letter intact during encryption.
 Non-alphabetic Characters: The program leaves non-alphabetic characters unchanged.

 Key Steps:
-Command-line Input: The program expects a single integer key as a command-line argument.
+-Command-line Input: The program expects a single integer key as a command-line argument.
 If the input is invalid, it prompts the user with an error message.
-Prompt for Plaintext: After validating the key, the program asks the user to enter the text they want to encrypt.
+-Prompt for Plaintext: After validating the key, the program asks the user to enter the text they want to encrypt.
-Cipher Calculation: Each letter in the input is shifted by the key using modular arithmetic, wrapping around the alphabet as necessary.
+-Cipher Calculation: Each letter in the input is shifted by the key using modular arithmetic, wrapping around the alphabet as necessary.
-Print Ciphertext: The encrypted message (ciphertext) is printed out with all non-letter characters unchanged.
+-Print Ciphertext: The encrypted message (ciphertext) is printed out with all non-letter characters unchanged.

 Note: This repository does not include CS50-provided files such as the Makefile or any standard libraries that were part of the course.